-- o Do not actuate the accelerator and use the service brake to bring the vehicle to a standstill. - o The clutch disengages automatically before the vehicle reaches a standstill so that engine "stalling" is prevented. - o Always actuate service brake or parking brake if vehicle is not moved.
+- ☼ Do not actuate the accelerator; use the service brake to bring the vehicle to a standstill. - The clutch disengages automatically before the vehicle reaches a standstill so that engine "stalling" is prevented. - Always actuate service brake or parking brake if vehicle is not moved.

-To preserve the mechanical components of the clutch releasing mechanism, the transmission should be shifted to neutral "N" if the vehicle stops for a long periods of time (more than approx. 1 to 2 min., for example, in traffic jams, at railway crossings etc.).
-This disengages the clutch relieves the clutch and releasing mechanism.
+In order to protect the mechanical components of the clutch releasing system, the transmission must be shifted to neutral during longer stops (more than approx. 1-2 min., e.g., traffic jam, grade crossing, etc.).
+This disengages the clutch and relieves the clutch releasing system.